edgedb/edgedb/docs/guides/tutorials/rest_apis_with_fastapi.rst

         delete User filter .name = <str>$name
     ) {name, created_at};

-Generate the new function by again running ``edgedb-py``.
+Generate the new function by again running ``gel-py``.
 Then re-open ``app/users.py``.
 This endpoint's code will look similar to the endpoints we've already written: